 The best thing to avoid overheating is to simply move the laptop higher.
 Using a lap desk or laptop tray is the most effective way of doing this, but you can also adjust your position in the bed to allow maximum airflow to the fans.
 What’s important is that you allow your laptop to cool itself down.

 On modern PCs, the fan speed controls are more accessible through apps and programs.
 You can control the RPM through a preinstalled app, or you can download SpeedFan, an app that lets you control the speeds of the fans.
-If you’re so inclined, you can dive deep into the BIOS to change the fan speed as well.
+If you’re so inclined, you can dive deep into the BIOS to increase CPU fan speed as well.

 Your laptop will get hotter the harder it works.
 If you’re playing larger or more intense games, the laptop will work harder, which is when the heat will get trapped in by your duvet.
 Some light work, like responding to emails or catching up on Netflix, shouldn't be too much for your laptop to handle.